tale-toul/OCP4baremetalIPI/README.md

 1
 ```

-Enable nested virtualization if it is not, this is a one time configuration [Enabling nested virtualization in KVM](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/#_enabling_nested_virtualization):
+Enable nested virtualization if it is not, this is a one time configuration [Enabling nested virtualization in KV](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/#_enabling_nested_virtualization):

-* Shut down all running KVM VMs
+* Shut down all running KV Vs
 ```
 # virsh list
 # virsh shutdown <vm name>